 - File Size Limitations: Sorting large files can consume significant memory and disk space.
 Be mindful of available resources or use the

-distinguishes between uppercase and lowercase letters.
-If you need case-insensitive sorting, additional preprocessing with commands likefindstr
+sortdistinguishes between uppercase and lowercase letters.
+If you need case-insensitive sorting, additional preprocessing with commands likefindstrmay be required.

 Conclusion